 On occasion of S-Boy’s birthday we decided to ride the Texas State Railroad on their Pumpkin Express.
 While that’s not the official name for this Halloween special ride, I love calling the train by that name since it’s so apt.
 The Texas State Railroad is a historic railroad in the Piney Woods area; the track between Rusk and Palestine is designated the Official Railroad of Texas.
 The road from Houston to Rusk or Palestine Railroad Depot is roughly 3 hrs and goes through the dense, pine-wooded Davy Crockett National Forest.

 Full Disclosure: We were partially sponsored by the awesome folks at Texas State Railroad.
 However all opinions about the magnificent trains and fun-filled Pumpkin Patch are completely our own.
 Also the cool toys, stickers, costume and other item links included in this post are affiliate links to Amazon.com.
-This means that if you click these links to purchase, you won’t pay any extra cost, but you’ll help us buy another train for S-Boy and ensure Dotted Globe stays afloat.
+This means that if you click these links to purchase, you won’t pay any extra cost, but we may earn a commission.
 Read my full Affiliate Link Disclosure here.
 Thank you!

 Learn the history of Texas Railroad at the Rusk Railroad Depot